-- Emily Rose, from Orange, CA, of the Pacific Southwest International Mission Center, now living in Independence, MO.
+- Emily Rose, previously from Orange, CA, of the Pacific Southwest International Mission Center, now living in Independence, MO.
 She earned an MDiv from Claremont School of Theology, and just completed additional chaplaincy coursework.
-She is a young adult serving as the Invitation Support Minister for her mission center.
+She is a young adult and served as the Invitation Support Minister for her mission center.
 An excellent writer, presenter, and creative planner, she is skilled in IT and website creation, and passionate about climate change issues.

 - Joan Thompson, from Kitchener, Ontario, of the Canada East Mission Centre.
 Joan serves as an ordained high priest and member of the Standing High Council, and is currently completing an MAR degree with a focus on Spiritual Leadership.
 She has a wide range of experience in congregational and mission centre roles.
 With degrees in science and telecommunications as well as training/experience in analysis and problem solving, her focus is on identifying root issues and strategizing solutions and action plans.

 - Laurie Gordon, from Bend, OR, of the Greater Pacific Northwest Mission Center.
 She is an ordained evangelist, and has a M.A. in Christian Spirituality from Graduate Theological Union in Berkeley.
 She also holds a M.Sc. degree, having formerly worked on the Genome project at the Lawrence Livermore National Laboratory, U.C.
 Berkeley.
 She trained and now serves as a Spiritual Director, assisting Community of Christ with developing people and programs related to spiritual disciplines, including having developed multiple spiritual retreat models and having written several articles on the boundary of the Christian mystical tradition within the science-religion dialogue.

 - Maya Seagraves, from Granite Bay, CA, of the Sierra Pacific Mission Center.
 She is a graduating high school Senior this year (2019), a creative, articulate advocate in the climate change movement.